-My research focuses on the intersection of urban planning and climate science to explore how policy innovation in local governance can make more sustainable and resilient cities.
-I utilize qualitative research methods such as stakeholder interviews, workshop facilitation and content analysis of public policy.
-One broad area of research I am interested in is how the urban planning profession and planning processes in cities are addressing climage change, and how effective these approaches are in documents like comprehensive plans and hazard mitigation plans or newer climate action plans.
-Although I am interested in the evolution of climate action planning across diverse city sizes and geographies, a particular area of research focus is better understanding how cities can mitigate and increase their resilience to extreme heat.
+My research focuses on the intersection between urban planning and climate change and explores how climate action planning can make more sustainable and resilient cities.
+I utilize qualitative research methods such as stakeholder interviews, workshop facilitation and content analysis of public policy documents.
+One broad area of my research is better understanding how the urban planning profession and planning processes in cities are addressing climage change, and how effective these approaches are in documents like comprehensive plans and hazard mitigation plans or newer climate action plans.
+Although I am interested in the evolution of climate action planning across diverse city sizes and geographies, a particular area of my research is exploring how cities can increase their resilience to extreme heat.
 Extreme heat is an increasing climate risk with less existing governance structure than other risks like sea level rise and urban flooding.

 I am always open to discuss research collaboration opportunities.
 If you are a prospective undergraduate or graduate student who like to join our team, refer to the Opportunities page.

 Evaluating the Use of Urban Heat Island and Heat Increase Modeling in Land Use and Planning Decision-Making

 This study focuses on documenting the current use of urban heat maps and models in communities in Arizona and New Mexico and evaluating best practices and opportunities to increase their usability.
 Partner communities include the City of Avondale, AZ; City of Buckeye, AZ; Doña Ana County, NM; and the City of Santa Fe, NM. [more information]